KhronosGroup/DockerContainers/README.md

 Images built from this repo are pushed to https://hub.docker.com/r/khronosgroup/docker-images - Each Dockerfile corresponds to a tag, where the extension of the Dockerfile (e.g., `openxr`, `openxr-sdk`) matches the name of the tag.
-(The Dockerfile with no extension corresponds to the `latest` tag.)

 ## Scripts